Rock Falls, Dunn County, Wisconsin

 Rock Falls is an unincorporated community in the town of Rock Creek, Dunn County, Wisconsin, United States.
-The community is approximately 3 mi south-southwest from Caryville and 7 mi southeast from Meridean, on Wisconsin State Highway 85.
+The community is located approximately 3 mi south-southwest of Caryville and 7 mi southeast of Meridean, on Wisconsin State Highway 85.

 One of the community's attractions is the nearby Rock Falls Raceway, a drag racing track.
 Rock Falls' ZIP Code is 54764.